Shokoofeh Azar

 Shokoofeh Azar (شکوفه آذر; born 1972) is an Iranian-Australian author and journalist.
-Her novel, The Enlightenment of the Greengage Tree, was nominated for the Stella Prize and the International Booker Prize.
+Her novel The Enlightenment of the Greengage Tree was nominated for the Stella Prize and the International Booker Prize.

-Life
+Early life and education

 Azar was born in Iran in 1972.
+Her father was an author and a poet.
+She studied literature in university before becoming a writer and journalist.

+Sometime after her move to Australia in 2011, she graduated with a Bachelor of Communications with Honours via Deakin University.

+Early career

-Her father was an author and a poet, and she studied literature in university before becoming a writer and journalist.
-She began her career as an editor and wrote as well for a literary encyclopedia in Iran.
-She later worked as an editor in a newspaper, before taking up writing as a journalist.
+Azar began her career as an editor, and also wrote for a literary encyclopedia in Iran.
+She later worked as an editor for a newspaper, before taking up writing as a journalist.

-As a journalist, she covered issues relating to human rights, and particularly, women's rights.
-She was arrested thrice in connection with her work, which was often critical of the Iranian government, and had been placed in solitary confinement for a period of three months during one such arrest.
+As a journalist, she covered issues relating to human rights, in particular women's rights.
+She was arrested three times in connection with her work, which was often critical of the Iranian government, and had been placed in solitary confinement for a period of three months during one such arrest.

-On advice from her family, she fled Iran to Turkey, and from there to Indonesia, from where she traveled by boat, arriving at an Australian refugee detention center on Christmas Island in 2011.
+On advice from her family, she fled Iran to Turkey, and from there to Indonesia, from where she travelled by boat, arriving at an Australian refugee detention centre on Christmas Island in 2011.
 She was granted political asylum in Australia in 2011.
 She did not speak English upon her arrival in Australia, and learned the language as an adult.
-She currently lives in Geelong, Victoria.
-She graduated with a Bachelor of Communications with Honours via Deakin University’s Cloud Campus.

 Writing

-Azar's 2020 novel, The Enlightenment of the Greengage Tree is set in Iran, deploying magic realism to narrate the incidents surrounding the life of a family in Iran during the 1979 Islamic Revolution.
+Azar's 2020 novel, The Enlightenment of the Greengage Tree, is set in Iran, deploying magic realism to narrate the incidents surrounding the life of a family in Iran during the 1979 Islamic Revolution.
 The novel was originally written in Persian, and was first published in English translation by the Wild Dingo Press in Australia in 2017.
 The translator has chosen to remain anonymous.

-It was nominated for the Stella Prize for Fiction in Australia in 2018.
+The novel was nominated for the Stella Prize in Australia in 2018.
 It was also on the shortlist for the International Booker Prize in 2020, and Azar is the first Iranian author to have been nominated for the prize.
 The book was republished for audiences outside Australia by Europa Editions.